leontoeides/indicium/README.md

 There are many incredible search engines available for Rust.
 Many seem to require compiling a separate server binary.
-I wanted something simple and light-weight.
-An easy-to-use crate that could conveniently search structs and collections within my own binary.
+I wanted something simple and light-weight - an easy-to-use crate that could conveniently search structs and collections within my own binary.
 So, I made `indicium`.

 ![alt text](https://www.arkiteq.ca/crates/indicium/banner.jpg "Indicium: A Simple In-Memory Search for Rust")

 While `indicium` was made with web apps in mind, it is an in-memory search and it does not scale indefinitely or to Facebook or Google size.
-Even in such an environment, it would still be a convenient way of searching enumerations & static lists (such as currencies, languages, countries, etc.) It's also great for applications where there is an anticipated scale limit (i.e. searching a list of company assets, list of users in a corporate intranet, etc.)
+Even in such an environment, it would still be a convenient way of searching large static lists (such as currencies, languages, countries, etc.) It's also great for applications where there is an anticipated scale limit (i.e. searching a list of company assets, list of users in a corporate intranet, etc.)

+Indicium easily can handle 10,000's records without breaking a sweat.
+This crate is primarily limited by available memory.
+However, depending on the nature your data-set and if there keywords that are repeated many times, performance may begin to degrade at a point.

 # Quick Start Guide